Cirkit Designer Logo

 Common Issues and Solutions

-2. Sketch upload fails:
+2. Code upload fails:

 3. The board does not power on:

-• Check the power supply voltage (2.7V–5.5V).
+• Check the power supply voltage (must be between 2.7V and 5.5V).

-4. Pins are not functioning as expected:
+4. I/O pins are not working as expected:

 FAQs

-Q: How do I reduce power consumption?
+Q: How do I reduce power consumption for battery-powered projects?

-A: Use the ATtiny85's sleep modes and disable unused peripherals in your code to minimize power usage.
+A: Use the ATTiny85's sleep modes and disable unused peripherals in your code to minimize power usage.

-A: Each I/O pin can source or sink up to 40mA, but it is recommended to limit the current to 20mA for safe operation.
+A: Each I/O pin can source or sink up to 40 mA, but it is recommended to limit the current to 20 mA for safe operation.